NBISweden/workshop-reproducible-research/docs/singularity.md

 singularity run --vm-ram 2048 mrsa_proj.sif
 ```

-This executes the default run command, which is `snakemake -rp --configfile
+This executes the default run command, which is
-config.yml` (as defined in the original `Dockerfile`).
+`snakemake -rp --configfile config.yml` (as defined in the original
+`Dockerfile`).

+!!! note
-Note here that we have also increased the allocated RAM to 2048 MiB (`--vm
+    Note here that we have increased the allocated RAM to 2048 MiB (`--vm-ram 2048`),
--ram 2048`), needed to fully run through the workflow.
-The previous step in
+    needed to fully run through the workflow.
+In case the command fails,
+    you can try to increase the RAM to e.g. 4096 MiB, or you can try to run the command
+    without the  `--vm-ram` parameter.

-this tutorial included running the `run_qc.sh` script, so that part of the
+The previous step in this tutorial included running the `run_qc.sh` script,
-workflow has already been run and Snakemake will continue from that
+so that part of the workflow has already been run and Snakemake will continue
-automatically without redoing anything.
-Once completed you should see a bunch
+from that automatically without redoing anything.
+Once completed you should
-of directories and files generated in your current working directory, including
+see a bunch of directories and files generated in your current working
-the `results/` directory containing the
-final HTML report.
+directory, including the `results/` directory containing the final HTML report.